Anisamay2/odin-recipes/README.md

 # odin-recipes

-This project uses HTML to create a webpage for a Banana Bread recipe.
+This project uses HTML to create a webpage for a variety of recipes.
+I will be later utilizing CSS to style the webpage.